polychromatic/website/docs/faqs.md

 ----

-### Do you support other LED devices, such as Logitech?
+### Are other brands of LED devices supported, such as Logitech?

 No, the software has been heavily designed around the OpenRazer daemon, which makes it unfeasible to support other brands or daemons.